cyosp/arobase/README.md

 For Debian Buster and Xfce it's necessary to:
  * Install: `xfce4-sntray-plugin` package.
  * Configure Xfce dashboard to display: `StatusNotifer plugin`.

-# Development context

-Desktop app is developed and tested on Debian Bullseye with Xfce 4.14

-# Release notes

-Release notes can be accessed here: [RELEASE-NOTES.md](RELEASE-NOTES.md)